 - All judges are to report to their assigned rooms at least five minutes before the time the contest round is scheduled to begin. - Each judge's ballot is to be secured from contest official and returned immediately following each round. - Read the instructions on the ballot. - Do not confer with other judges. - Judges should not interrupt the flow of debates or contests in any way.
-They are silent evaluators and should not reveal their decision. - College-age judges must have completed their second year (four semesters).
-College courses taken in high school for advanced credit do not count toward judge standing.
+They are silent evaluators and should not reveal their decision. - College-age judges are permitted at the discretion of the District Committee.
+Current high school students may not judge any portion of the district tournament series.